LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 to nvcc.

 .. note:: When nvcc must pass options to the host compiler, the arguments
           can be included in these CMake variables.
-Each host compiler option must be prepended with the `-Xcompiler` directive.
+Host compiler options must be prepended with the `-Xcompiler` directive.

 To set the CUDA architecture level for the nvcc compiler, which should be chosen based on the NVIDIA GPU hardware you are using, you can use the